Music of Puerto Rico

-The Music of Puerto Rico has evolved as a heterogeneous and dynamic product of diverse cultural resources.
-The most conspicuous musical sources of Puerto Rico have primarily included European, Indigenous, and African influences, although many aspects of Puerto Rican music reflect origins elsewhere in the Caribbean.
-Puerto Rican music culture today comprises a wide and rich variety of genres, ranging from essentially native genres such as bomba, danza, and plena to more recent hybrid genres such as salsa, Latin trap and reggaeton.
+The music of Puerto Rico has evolved as a heterogeneous and dynamic product of diverse cultural resources.
+The most conspicuous musical sources of Puerto Rico have primarily included African, Taino Indigenous, and European influences.
+Puerto Rican music culture today comprises a wide and rich variety of genres, ranging from essentially native genres such as bomba, jíbaro, seis, danza, and plena to more recent hybrid genres such as salsa, Latin trap and reggaeton.
 Broadly conceived, the realm of "Puerto Rican music" should naturally comprise the music culture of the millions of people of Puerto Rican descent who have lived in the United States, especially in New York City.
 Their music, from salsa to the boleros of Rafael Hernández, cannot be separated from the music culture of Puerto Rico itself.

 Traditional, folk, and popular music

 Early music

 The music culture in Puerto Rico during the 16th, 17th, and 18th centuries is poorly documented.
-Certainly, it included Spanish church music, military band music, and diverse genres of dance music cultivated by the jíbaros and enslaved Africans and their descendants.
-While these later never constituted more than 11% of the island's population, they contributed to some of the island's most dynamic musical features becoming distinct indeed.
+Certainly, it included Spanish troubadour, church music, military band music, and diverse genres of dance music cultivated by the jíbaros and enslaved Africans and their descendants.
+While these later never constituted more than 11% of the island's population, they contributed to some of the island's most dynamic musical features becoming unforgettable and distinct indeed.

-In the 19th century Puerto Rican music begins to emerge into historical daylight, with notated genres like danza being naturally better documented than folk genres like jíbaro music and bomba y plena and seis.
+In the 19th century Puerto Rican music begins to emerge into historical daylight, with notated genres like danza being naturally better documented than folk genres like jíbaro music and bomba y plena.
+However, in the early 20th century “musica Jíbara” gained recording momentum, and poet or troubadour-jíbaro artists were recording music in Puerto Rico as well as New York.
+Names such as Florencio Morales Ramos ("Ramito") (1915 – 1989), Odilio Gonzalez ("El Jibarito de Lares") (born 1937), Alfonso Vélez ("Jíbaro de Añasco") (born 1939), and Nito Mendez (1941 – 2011), saw lots of studio time, influencing new sounds in the Caribbean.